1-Month-Old-Baby Development: Settling In

 At this stage, your baby might spend between 8 and 18 hours asleep out of every 24 hours, although not all at once!

-It’s important to let your baby sleep whenever he or she is feeling drowsy.
+It’s important to let your baby sleep whenever they’re feeling drowsy.

-Your baby’s sleep routine probably has little to do with whether it’s dark or light outside.
+Your 1-month-old’s sleep schedule probably has little to do with whether it’s dark or light outside.
 Over the weeks ahead, you can slowly start to help your little one learn the difference between day and night.
 Here’s how:

-• Wake your baby for a feed just before you go to bed.
-This way he or she might sleep a little longer at night, letting you get some much-needed shuteye.
+Wake your baby for a feed just before you go to bed.
+This way they might sleep a little longer at night, letting you get some much-needed shuteye.

 Remember, whether it’s for a short nap or the longer night-time stretch of sleep, always follow the safe sleeping guidelines to reduce the risk of SIDS when you put your baby down to sleep.

 With all your baby’s midnight feasts, it’s no surprise if you’re starting to look a little frazzled!
-This won’t last forever, and it’s normal to be finding it difficult to cope.
+This won’t last forever, and it’s normal to find it difficult to cope.
 It’s important to ask for help if you need it.

 If you have a partner, they could do some of the feeds with expressed milk or formula.
 Or maybe a friend or relative could stay for a few days to help out.
 You can also speak to your GP or health visitor if you’re feeling down.

-A Day in the Life of Your Baby
+A Day in the Life of Your 1-Month-Old Baby

 Here is an example of a routine for a 1-month-old baby, including bathing, sleeping, feeding and playing: